Spread Betting Charts Guide

 This package also gives you the power to conduct sophisticated backtesting against historical data.
 After setting any combination of trigger conditions and defining your money management rules, you can run a full simulation showing all your virtual orders and trades, your equity curve and a full breakdown of the return on your virtual capital.

-Spread Betting Charts - edited by Maxine Price, 26 March 2014.
+Spread Betting Charts Guide - edited by Maxine Price, 03 July 2014.

 For related pages and articles see:

-Financial Spread Betting - Feature last updated: 23 April 2014
+Spread Betting and Technical Analysis - guide last updated: 03 July 2014